shakfu/gen-dsp/docs/backends/lv2.md

 - **Plugin URI:** `http://gen-dsp.com/plugins/<lib_name>`
 - **Symbol sanitization:** parameter names are converted to valid LV2 symbols (C identifiers) -- non-alphanumeric characters become underscores

+## State Save/Restore

+The plugin implements the LV2 State extension (`LV2_State_Interface`), allowing hosts to save and recall presets and session state.
+Parameters are serialized as a flat binary blob (4-byte magic header + one float per parameter) stored as an `atom:Chunk` property.
+The state property URI is `http://gen-dsp.com/plugins/state#params`.
+Invalid or empty state data is rejected on restore.

 ## Buffers

 Buffer support follows the standard gen-dsp pattern.
 Up to 5 single-channel buffers are supported.